PsuAstro528/Spring2019-website-src/content/lessons/week1/discuss.md

 ---

-## Is anyone really going to reuse my code?
+## Is anyone going to reuse my code?

 ---